jeffanddom/ink2txt/README.md

 # ink2txt

-Emits all user-visible text in an Ink project, including choices.
+Emits all user-visible text in an [Ink](https://www.inklestudios.com/ink/) project, including choices.
+This is useful any time you want bulk access to the text, e.g. for automated spelling and grammar checks.

 ## Usage